DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 ---

-All postgraduate teacher training courses include time spent in school placements with some theoretical learning.
+All primary and secondary postgraduate teacher training courses include time spent in school placements with some theoretical learning.

 The main differences between courses are: